 Because the determination of "non-incidental use of University resources" depends, in part, on facilities that are customarily accessible to similarly situated faculty members, non-faculty academic employees, staff members and student-employees, the standards may vary from one department to another according to local culture and tradition.
-It is the responsibility of the TCO to consult with the dean, chair, or equivalent supervisor of the inventor in making a determination of whether the inventor has made non-incidental use of University resources in connection with creation of the invention.
-If the parties disagree with the determination of the TCO, the matter shall be referred to the cognizant vice president or similar administrator, whose decision shall be final.
+It is the responsibility of the PIVOT Center to consult with the dean, chair, or equivalent supervisor of the inventor in making a determination of whether the inventor has made non-incidental use of University resources in connection with creation of the invention.
+If the parties disagree with the determination of the PIVOT Center, the matter shall be referred to the cognizant vice president or similar administrator, whose decision shall be final.

 Each department chair or college dean, in consultation with the faculty members of such department or college may from time to time promulgate supplemental rules that will guide determinations of "non-incidental use" for that department or college.
 Such supplemental rules should be tailored to reflect the traditional practices that exist in the discipline, and are subject to the approval of the cognizant dean, if promulgated by a department chair, and Senior Vice President.

 - "University research" means any research supported or funded by the University (including, for example,

 commercially sponsored research and federally funded research).
 Research projects

 (whether or not involving students) performed or managed by faculty members in the

 course of their University employment will be deemed University research for purposes